Table of Contents

 It is a good idea that you don’t sign your mortgage papers yet.

-Rather take the time to review the consumer feedback from other mortgage lenders.
+Instead, take the time to review the consumer feedback from other mortgage lenders.
 You should also make sure your mortgage lender has the financial stability necessary to offer you a loan by checking with financial rating companies.
-Sometimes bad customer service can come from financial pressures within an organization.
+Sometimes bad customer service can come from economic pressures within an organization.

 If you’ve already signed your loan papers and are making payments to the lender, then you still have choices.
 First, you need to make sure you continue to make on-time payments.
 Make sure you keep thorough payment records whether you have a reputable lender or not.
 This way you will have the data you need to back you up in the event of a dispute.